zanna-37/hass-swipe-navigation/README.md

 </details>

 ## Config:
-Mark Watt does an excellent job covering configuration [in this youtube video](https://www.youtube.com/watch?v=03IPN9lBEfE&t=663s).

-* Configuration is done in the root of your lovelace configuration.
-* If you just want to use the default config values you don't need to add a config at all.
+**If you just want to use the default config values you don't need to add a config at all.**

+If you want to modify the configuration, place it in the root of your dashboard configuration.

 **Config Options:**